-When you work for someone else, you pay half your Medicare and Social Security taxes, and your employer contributes the other half.
-These are sometimes known as FICA or payroll taxes.
+When you work for someone else, you pay half your Medicare and Social Security taxes, and your employer pays the other half.
+These are sometimes referred to as payroll taxes.

 Paying Quarterly Taxes

-When you start your business or work as self-employed, you’ll have to make an educated guess about how much income you will earn over the tax year, because you won’t have any previous years’ income to guide you.
-If your estimate is wrong—either too low or too high—you can complete a second set of 1040-ES forms during the tax year and adjust your quarterly payments accordingly.
+When you first start your business or work as self-employed, you’ll have to make an educated guess about how much income you will earn over the tax year, because you won’t have any previous years’ income to guide you.
+If your estimate is wrong—either too low or too high—you can adjust the amount on your 1040-ES forms during the tax year.

-The important thing is that you begin making quarterly payments as soon as you start your business, or begin working as self-employed.
-They’re due on April 15, June 15, September 15, and January 15 of the following year.
+The important thing is that you begin making quarterly payments as soon as you begin making money as a self-employed person.
+They’re due on April 15, June 15, September 15 of the current year and January 15 of the following year.